taocpp/PEGTL/doc/Actions-and-States.md

 When an action's `apply()` or `apply0()` expects different states than those present in the parsing run there will either be a possibly not very helpful compiler error, or it will compile without a call to the action, depending on whether `tao::pegtl::nothing<>` is used as base class of the primary action class template.

-By deriving an action specialisation from either `tao::pegtl::require_apply` or `tao::pegtl::require_apply0`, as appropriate, a -- potentially more helpful -- compiler error can be provoked, so when the grammar contains `my_rule` and the action is `my_action` then silently compiling without a call to `apply0()` is no longer possible.
+By deriving an action specialization from either `tao::pegtl::require_apply` or `tao::pegtl::require_apply0`, as appropriate, a -- potentially more helpful -- compiler error can be provoked, so when the grammar contains `my_rule` and the action is `my_action` then silently compiling without a call to `apply0()` is no longer possible.

 ```c++
 template<>